Silverbanks/printf/README.md

-group project on low level programming
+printf project with Gideon Ayomide.